(Spooky action at a distance)

 Entanglement is a strange feature of quantum physics, the science of the very small.
 It’s possible to link together two quantum particles -- photons of light or atoms for example – in a special way that makes them effectively two parts of the same entity.
 You can then separate them as far as you like and a change in one is instantly reflected in the other.
 (The Strange World of Quantum Entaglement.
 Paul Comstock, California Literary Review, 30 Mar 2010)

-Teams working in distributed locations, often across timezones, countries and cultures.
+… you have teams working in distributed locations, often across timezones, countries and cultures

 When teams are separated they lose their collective identity and conflicts emerge.
 This may be displayed in areas such as communication breakdowns, increase in defects, velocity decreases and overall product incoherence.
 “The number one factor in a team’s identity is local allegiance (which is a function of geography).”
 Peter Burgi